Proven Pathways | Discover the Evidence-Based Approaches Driving Lasting Eating Disorder Recovery

 Emotion-Focused Therapy (EFT) is a cornerstone of our approach, helping participants process and release difficult emotions.
 Through tapping techniques, EFT reduces cortisol levels, calms the nervous system, and allows participants to reframe negative thought patterns.

-Pilot Insight: Participants who engaged with EFT reported a 22% reduction in anxiety levels and significant improvement in emotional regulation within six weeks.
+Participants in our pilot program who engaged with EFT reported a 22% reduction in anxiety levels and significant improvement in emotional regulation within six weeks.

 Tools for Tracking Progress and Deepening Insight